Sodom and Gomorrah: The sin of Sodom

 In the Hebrew Bible, God destroyed Sodom for its sins, but in the Genesis story, no sin is singled out as the cause of this destruction.
-Other books initially attributed a variety of non-sexual sins to the inhabitants of Sodom.
-"Unnatural" sex and homosexuality began to be included on these lists, and eventually homosexuality was interpreted as the primary sin of Sodom.
+Other texts, including apocrypha such as the Book of Jubilees, attributed a variety of sins, both sexual and nonsexual, to the inhabitants of Sodom.
+Over time, "unnatural" sex began to be more predominantly included among these, and eventually homosexuality was interpreted as the primary sin of Sodom.
 Since 1955, scholars increasingly view the great sin of Sodom to be one of inhospitable treatment of guests.
 Much of the debate in modern interpretation of the greatest sin of Sodom, and relatedly, whether the story concerns or condemns homosexuality, rests upon interpreting the moment the mob from Sodom confronts Lot about his guests.
+The idea that the sins of Sodom were sexual in nature seems to be an innovation (deviation) of Philo of Alexandria.
+The homophobic Christian interpretation began in the 6th century AD, becoming fully accepted Church dogma in the 12th century AD.

+For the prophet's Ezekiel, Isaiah and Jeremiah, the crimes of Sodom are not primarily sexual in nature, but concern the poor treatment of the less fortunate.